Am I able to arrange a meeting to meet you in person and discuss my wedding?

 Can I provide my own second photographer if I have one that I want to use?

-No, I hand pick the second shooters and contract them for all of my weddings and all photographers that I partner with have many years of wedding photography experience and we have worked together before.
-Since I have worked with them in the past I can ensure that match the style and image quality that I offer, making your final images a complete uniform set.
+No, I hand pick the second shooters and contract them for all of my weddings, and all photographers that I partner with have many years of wedding photography experience and we have worked together before.
+Since I have worked with them in the past, I can ensure that they match the style and image quality that I offer, making your final images a complete uniform set.

 When do you typically arrive at the wedding and what can we expect on our wedding day?